9 September 2019

 Gambling, especially in online casinos is a growing trend in Ireland with a sizeable number of players coming from this part of the world.
 There are several online casino sites in Ireland, an example of an online casino site that has won the respect of gamblers in Ireland is PayPal casinos.
 Many other casino sites experience a massive influx of online casino players on a daily basis.
 As a matter of fact, statistics show that a whopping £14 million is spent by residents.

 The online casino industry in Ireland continues to flourish because of the platform’s convenience and operational ease.
 Irish players are able to play their favourite games on their computer or mobile devices without leaving their homes.
+Meanwhile, people across the channel are looking for UK alternatives.
 Games like blackjack and poker can be played at the convenience of their respective homes.
 Even though online casinos aren’t currently the most popular form of betting of which sports betting is, online casinos are presently experiencing an unprecedented increase in their level of popularity amongst Irish players and this form of betting would undoubtedly become more popular in the nearest future.

 Generally, gambling at casinos in Ireland was made legal by the Gaming and Lotteries Act of 1956, the Horse and Greyhound Racing Act 2001 was enacted to legalise gambling at online casinos.
 This allowed Irish players to gamble both nationally and internationally.
 It was in 2004 that the casino games, as well as betting sites, were developed by bookmakers based in Ireland.